After you have created a dashboard, you can edit the dashboard by clicking the Edit button at the upper right of the dashboard:

 - Make sure the dashboard is in edit mode, then select Convert Looks to Tiles from the dashboard gear menu.

 - The Clean up Space during conversion option only appears if Looker has identified Looks that can be deleted safely.
 If you want to prevent Looker from deleting the Looks, uncheck the box.
-If the box is unchecked, Looker will keep all of the Looks but you can later delete them manually if you want to clean up your Spaces.
+If the box is unchecked, Looker will keep all of the Looks but you can later delete them manually if you want to clean up your Space.

 - Click Convert to convert all the of dashboard’s Look-linked tiles to query tiles.

 Looker then replaces each of the dashboard’s Look-linked tiles with a new query tile that uses the same query and visualization settings as the original Look.
 If you enabled Clean up Space during conversion, the converted Looks listed in the window will no longer be seen in Spaces.
-If you realize you need a deleted Look, a Looker admin might be able to recover it for you, as long as your Looker admin team has not already emptied Looker’s trash as part of their maintenance process.
+If you realize you need a deleted Look, your Looker admin might be able to recover it for you, as long as your Looker admin team has not already emptied Looker’s trash as part of their maintenance process.

 Deleting a Dashboard